mozilla/addon-sdk/packages/api-utils/docs/window-utils.md

 URI of the document to be loaded into created frame.
 Defaults to `about:blank`.

 - remote
-If `true` separate process will be used for browser content and `messageManager` property of return value can be used to communicate with it.
+If `true` separate process will be used for this frame, also in such case all the following options are ignored.

 - allowAuth
 Whether to allow auth dialogs.
 Defaults to `false`.